 Community Development Corporation

-Members include (from top left) T.J.
-Haight, President; Georgette Ford, Vice President; Sue Mauk, Secretary; Jeff Lawther, Treasurer; Doug Burgess, Brad Wells and Scott Sotelo.
+Members include T.J.
+Haight, President; Georgette Ford, Vice President; Sue Mauk, Secretary; Jeff Lawther, Treasurer; Doug Burgess, Laura Hicks and Les Ellard.

 The content below provides an overview of the major steps taken by the Deer Park Community Development Corporation since its creation in 2015.

-View the DPCDC budget for fiscal year 2017-18 for more information.
+View the DPCDC budget for fiscal year 2018-19 for more information.
+The DPCDC budget is available on page 223 of the linked budget document.

 This page will be updated periodically to provide current information on the activities associated with these goals, including projected timelines and more.
 For construction updates and photos, as well as conceptual designs, visit the individual project pages, linked below.